Cassidy (given name)

-Cassidy is a surname name derived from an Irish surname and ultimately from the Gaelic given name Caiside, meaning "clever" or "curly-haired."
-The name Caiside comes from the Irish word element cas.
+Cassidy is a gender-neutral given name derived from the Irish surname Ó Caiside and ultimately from the Gaelic given name Caiside, meaning "curly-haired."
+The name Caiside comes from the Irish word element cas, meaning "twisted, curly".

-Cassidy is a gender neutral name.

-Cassidy was the 244th most popular name for girls born in the United States in 2009.
-It was most popular in 1999, when it was the 99th most popular name for American girls.
-It first appeared among the 1,000 most popular names for American girls in 1981.
-Kassidy, an alternate spelling, was ranked as the 443rd most popular name for girls in 2009.
+In the US, Cassidy first appeared among the 1,000 most popular names for American girls in 1981.
+It was most popular for girls in 1999, when it was the 99th most popular name for American girls.
+Usage rose in Canada and the UK around this time as well.
+Kassidy, an alternate spelling, peaked as the 314th most popular name for girls in 2000.

-In 1984, Cassidy was the 665th most popular boy's name in the US.
-Famous men called Cassidy include Cassidy James Riley (born November 21, 1976) an American professional wrestler.
+Cassidy first charted for boys in the US in 1983 and peaked as the 665th most popular boy name in 1984.